slamora/brackets-wiki/API-Cleanup-Ideas.md

 ## UI: toolbars, icons, panels, etc.

 * Generic UI injection-point API -- more robust than current approach of using CSS selectors & jQuery, which easily breaks if we refactor our DOM hierarchy.
-* Display themes and other extensions is a separate tab.
-Or, make a separate entry Theme Manager, just as Extensions Manager in the sidebar.

 ## Inline editors